-2020-2022 PSU Grant
+2021-2023 PSU Grant

 The Company utilizes a three-year performance measurement period for its PSUs.
-The three-year performance measurement period for PSUs granted in 2020 ended on December 31, 2022.
-At its February 2023 meeting, the Compensation Committee certified a conversion ratio of 2.00 for the free cash flow PSUs granted in 2020, and a conversion ratio of 2.00 for the relative TSR PSUs granted in 2020, resulting in an aggregate performance factor of 2.00 and each NEO receiving 2.00 shares of Belden stock for each PSU in connection with this grant.
+The three-year performance measurement period for PSUs granted in 2021 ended on December 31, 2023.
+At its February 2024 meeting, the Compensation Committee certified a conversion ratio of 1.89 for the free cash flow PSUs granted in 2021, and a conversion ratio of 2.00 for the relative TSR PSUs granted in 2021, resulting in an aggregate performance factor of 2.00 and each NEO receiving 2.00 shares of Belden stock for each PSU in connection with this grant.
 The threshold, target, maximum and actual performance are shown below:

-Factor Threshold Target Maximum Actual Relative TSR 25 th Percentile 50 th Percentile 75 th Percentile 79 th Percentile Consolidated Free Cash Flow 208,000,000 346,000,000 484,000,000 536,000,000 l 2023 Proxy Statement Page 27
+Factor Threshold Target Maximum Actual Relative TSR 25 th Percentile 50 th Percentile 75 th Percentile 79 th Percentile Consolidated Free Cash Flow 297,000,000 495,000,000 693,000,000 672,000,000

-Free cash flow is defined as net cash provided by operating activities, adjusted for certain acquisition and divestiture related costs and capital expenditures, plus the proceeds from the disposal of tangible assets.
-The threshold, target and maximum levels for free cash flow were reset in 2020 in response to COVID-19.
+2024 Proxy Statement Page 27 Free cash flow is defined as net cash provided by operating activities, adjusted for certain acquisition and divestiture related costs and capital expenditures, plus the proceeds from the disposal of tangible assets.